Park it! Over 50% Choose Private Driveways to Save up to £140 on Car Insurance

 Responding to the new data, Greg Wilson, founder of Quotezone.co.uk, one of the country’s leading car insurance comparison sites, comments

-“However, many motorists might be surprised to realise just how much they could save by parking off the road.
+“However, many motorists might be surprised to realise just how much they could save by using private driveway parking.
 Only 13% of people use their garage to store their car.
 If you currently use your garage for extra storage or a home office then now might be the time for a clear out, to see if you can unlock some savings.

 “Most cars now come with alarms, immobilisers and trackers but you can take extra precautions by not leaving valuables in plain sight for opportunistic thieves, choose well-lit areas or add outdoor lighting.
 Dash cams can be ideal for those who have to park their cars on the road and CCTV cameras can help for secure or unsecure garages and driveways.”